 The Company, as part of its ongoing efforts to improve cash flow and related liquidity, works with suppliers to improve its terms and conditions, including extending payment terms.
 Beginning in 2020, the Company also began voluntary supply chain financing programs (the "SCF Programs") to provide certain suppliers with the opportunity to sell receivables due from the Company to the SCF Programs' participating financial institution.
 Such sales are conducted at the sole discretion of both the suppliers and the financial institution on a non-recourse basis at a rate that leverages the credit rating of the Company and thus might be more beneficial to the supplier.
 No guarantees are provided by the Company or any of its subsidiaries under the SCF Programs.
 Responsibility is limited to making payment on the terms originally negotiated with suppliers, regardless of whether those suppliers sell the receivables to the financial institution.
-The Company does not enter into any agreements with suppliers regarding their participation in the SCF Programs.
-All amounts outstanding at December 31, 2023 under the SCF Programs were recorded within trade accounts payable.
-The amount owed to the participating financial institution under the SCF Programs and included in accounts payable for continuing operations was \$35.8 million at December 31, 2023 and \$52.4 million at December 31, 2022.
+The Company does not enter into any agreements with suppliers regarding their participating financial institution under the SCF Programs and included in accounts payable for continuing operations was \$35.8 million at December 31, 2023 and \$52.4 million at December 31, 2022.
 The Company accounts for all payments made under the SCF Programs as a reduction to cash flows from operations and reports them within "changes in payable to suppliers" in the Consolidated Statements of Cash Flows.
 The total amount settled through the SCF Programs and paid by the Company to the participating financial institution was \$188 million during 2023 and \$270 million during 2022.
 A downgrade in the Company's credit rating or changes in the financial markets could limit financial institutions' willingness to commit funds to, and participate in, the SCF Programs.
-However, the Company does not believe a reduction in, or the elimination of, the SCF Programs would have a material impact on its working capital or cash flows
+However, the Company's credit rating or changes in the financial markets could limit financial institutions' willingness to commit funds to, and participate in, the SCF Programs.
+However, the Company's credit rating or changes in the elimination of,